-Read all installation and operating instructions along with all labels Additional caution must be used when towing a wedge car trailer. before using this product.
+Read all installation and operating instructions along with all labels Additional caution must be used when towing a wedge car trailer.
+Towing stability greatly depends on keeping the center of gravity

 Adding components to the chassis of any vehicle can be hazardous.
 There is potential for damage to vehicle, injury from tool usage and many other hazards.
 This installation must be completed by someone who is aware of the hazards involved.
 This person must be knowledgeable of proper safety procedures for a vehicle installation of this nature, and for usage of the equipment required to perform the installation.